jrgamez/CS573-dataviz-final-project-report/README.md

 ## Schedule of Deliverables

-1. Create reusable Histogram and Boxplot visualizations with dynamic columns.
+1. Create a reusable Boxplot visualization with dynamic columns.
 (Oct 20th)
 2. Create a canvas to arrange all the elements of my final visualization.
 (Oct 27th)
     * Accommodate all the plots in a 4 by 4 grid.
     * Create a section for all the menus of the plots.